Spirituality and Religious Life

 Learn more about The TABLE Lutheran-Episcopal Campus Ministry

-Hindu Student Life at RIT is led through the guidance of a trained Hindu Chaplain.
+The Hindu Student Association at RIT is led and directed by a trained Hindu Chaplain.
 Students are guided in understanding their value as a person through led worship, listening in attentive silence, and support of their holistic health.
-The Chaplain assists with the use of music, visual art, meditation, and non-denominational prayer as a means of finding inner calm and peace.
-Hindu Student Life at RIT can offer spiritual and emotional support to people of all faiths and belief systems.
+The Chaplain assists with using music, visual art, meditation, and non-denominational prayer to find inner calm and peace.
+The Hindu Student Association can offer spiritual and emotional support to people of all faiths and belief systems.

 Interfaith Council